frnrbt/ondorse-home/blog/disrupting-ubo-identification.md

 excerpt: >-
   Identifying Ultimate Beneficial Owner (“UBOs”) is an onerous and time consuming undertaking.
-Even if your KYC/KYB analysts are highly capable and well-trained, FIs spend precious resources just to remain compliant, despite open source European UBO registers which needs to be reprocessed before any sustainable use.
+Even if your KYC/KYB analysts are highly capable and well-trained, FIs spend precious resources just to remain compliant.
 image_alt: gun-financing
 thumb_image_alt: lorem-ipsum
 seo: